 Exploring Michigan Lighthouses – Accessibility

 Many of the Michigan lighthouses are accessible only by boat.
 I counted over forty.
 So, seeing all of them would be difficult, unless you have access to a boat that can run on the Great Lakes.
-However, in few places there are tour boats that provide tours to see some of these lighthouses.
+However, in a few places, there are tour boats that provide tours to see some of these lighthouses.
 As I mentioned above, there are tours by Shepler’s from Mackinac City, that allow you to see some of the Lake Michigan lighthouses located off the shore.
 Additionally, there is a Pictured Rocks tour during which you can view the Grand Island Harbor lighthouse.
-And, you can also view the North Manitou Shoal Lighthouse from a tour boat to South and North Manitou Islands out of Charlevoix.
+And, you can also view the North Manitou Shoal Lighthouse from a tour boat to the South and North Manitou Islands out of Charlevoix.

 However, the access to most of the lighthouses is a lot easier.
 You can get to them by car.
-And many of them are opened in the warm season for visitation and tours.
+And many of them are open in the warm season for visitation and tours.
 You need to check if they are opened though.
 Especially, if you plan on visiting them early or late in the season.
 Unfortunately, they are all managed by different entities, and open for the season and close after, at different times.

 Worth Exploring Michigan Lighthouses on Lake Huron

-• Pointe Aux Barques Lighthouse – located at the eastern tip of the Thumb area, it is one of the tall, round lighthouses.
-When open, you can climb the stairs to the top and enjoy the extensive view of Lake Huron and shoreline.
+- Pointe Aux Barques Lighthouse – located at the eastern tip of the Thumb area, it is one of the tall, round lighthouses.
+When open, you can climb the stairs to the top and enjoy the extensive view of Lake Huron and the shoreline.
 There is also a small museum and gift shop there… Pointe Aux Barques Lighthouse

-• Tawas Point – located in northern Michigan just east of East Tawas, on Lake Huron.
+- Tawas Point – located in northern Michigan just east of East Tawas, on Lake Huron.
 The lighthouse is another one in the typical round, tall lighthouses.
 There is also a keeper’s house connected to it.
 When open, you can climb to the top for an amazing view of Tawas Bay and Lake Huron.
 Michigan History Center – Tawas Point Lighthouse Visitor Information

-• Old Mackinac Point – is located at the tip of Lower Peninsula in Mackinaw City, just east of Mackinac Bridge.
+- Old Mackinac Point – is located at the tip of Lower Peninsula in Mackinaw City, just east of Mackinac Bridge.
 This lighthouse is not in a typical form.
 It is a stocky, short tower and a relatively big building next to it.
 You can visit the tower and museum, in season.
 Mackinac State Historic Parks – Old Mackinac Point Lighthouse

 Worth Exploring Michigan Lighthouses on Lake Michigan

-• Mission Point – located at the tip of Mission Peninsula, north of Traverse City.
+- Mission Point – located at the tip of Mission Peninsula, north of Traverse City.
 This is another of the small lighthouses.
 This one is barely extending from the roof of the keeper’s house.
 Mission Point Lighthouse

-• Grand Traverse – located at the tip of Leelanau Peninsula.
+- Grand Traverse – located at the tip of Leelanau Peninsula.
 It is again a building with a little tower, barely extending from the roof.
 There is also a museum and a gift shop there.
 Open in season.
 Grand Traverse Lighthouse

-• White River – located on a little peninsula between White Lake and Lake Michigan, southwest of Whitehall.
+- White River – located on a little peninsula between White Lake and Lake Michigan, southwest of Whitehall.
 It is a keeper’s house with a small hexagonal tower.
 S.P.L.K.A. – White River Light Station

-• Grand Haven – located in Grand Haven.
+- Grand Haven – located in Grand Haven.
 There are two lights on the south pier, both painted red.
 They are connected by a lighted catwalk that also connects them to the shore.
 The lighthouses, themselves, are not open for touring, but you can walk the pier, and enjoy the beach.
-It is one of the most photographed lighthouses in Great Lakes region.
+It is one of the most photographed lighthouses in the Great Lakes region.
 Grand Haven Area – Lighthouses & Pier

-• Big Red Lighthouse – located in Holland, MI.
+- Big Red Lighthouse – located in Holland, MI.
 Officially, known as Holland Harbor lighthouse.
 This is a unique, red rectangular building with a square red tower extending.
-It seats on the south side of the channel connecting Lake Macatawa with Lake Michigan.
+It sits on the south side of the channel connecting Lake Macatawa with Lake Michigan.
 It is another one of the most photographed lighthouses.
 It is surrounded by private land, and therefore parking lot is about a mile away.
 Big Red – Holland Historic Lighthouse

-• South Haven – located in South Haven at the end of a long pier, at the entrance to Black River.
+- South Haven – located in South Haven at the end of a long pier, at the entrance to Black River.
 It is open to visitors during the warm season.
-You can walk the pier at anytime, when the lake is not too rough.
+You can walk the pier at any time when the lake is not too rough.
 There is also a great beach right there.
 South Haven Light

-• St. Joseph North Pier and Outer lighthouses – located in Saint Joseph on the north pier at the entrance to St. Joseph River.
+- St. Joseph North Pier and Outer lighthouses – located in Saint Joseph on the north pier at the entrance to St. Joseph River.
 There are two lighthouses.
 The lighthouse building can be only visited with a tour.
 Southwest Michigan – St. Joseph Lighthouse

 Worth Exploring Michigan Lighthouses on Lake Superior

-• Point Iroquois – located in the eastern Upper Peninsula, about 20 miles west of Sault Ste Marie.
+- Point Iroquois – located in the eastern Upper Peninsula, about 20 miles west of Sault Ste Marie.
 It is a typical tall, round tower with an extensive building next to it.
-In short summer season, you can climb the tower and visit a museum.
+In the short summer season, you can climb the tower and visit a museum.
 USDA Forest Service – Point Iroquois Lighthouse

-• Crisp Point Lighthouse – located about 15 miles west of Whitefish Point, this is yet another of typical tall, round lighthouses.
+- Crisp Point Lighthouse – located about 15 miles west of Whitefish Point, this is yet another of typical tall, round lighthouses.
 Open to visitors in season.
 Crisp Point Lighthouse

-• Au Sable Point – located within Pictured Rocks National Lakeshore, about 12 miles west of Grand Marais.
+- Au Sable Point – located within Pictured Rocks National Lakeshore, about 12 miles west of Grand Marais.
 This is another typical, tall round lighthouse.
 There is also a keeper’s house.
-To visit this lighthouse, you have to hike a 1.5 mile trail (one way).
+To visit this lighthouse, you have to hike a 1.5-mile trail (one way).
 NPS Pictured Rocks – Au Sable Light Station

 Final Thoughts